 Install SSL Certificate with EAC (Exchange Admin Center)

-- Download and Launch the Certificate ZIP files.
-The Certificate will be named as your_domain_name.cer.
+- Firstly, Download and Launch the Certificate ZIP files.
+The Certificate will name as your_domain_name.cer.

-- your_domain_name.cer.file need to be copiedonExchange Server 2016 network share folder
+- Secondly, your_domain_name.cer.file need to be copiedonExchange Server 2016 network shared folder

-- Now, Copy the your_domain_name.cer file to your Exchange 2016 server’s network share folder where the CSR is saved.
+- Now, Copy the your_domain_name.cer file to your Exchange 2016 server’s network share folder where the CSR is present.

 - Browse to the URL of Server and Access the Exchange Admin Center (EAC) by opening a browser.

 - Enter Domain/Username and Password on the Exchange Admin Center Credential page after which click on sign in.

 - Now Click Servers on the sidebar menu on the left i.e. the EAC and Click Certificates On the top menu.